Academy of St Martin in the Fields

-The Academy of St Martin in the Fields (ASMF) is an English chamber orchestra, based in London.
+The Academy of St Martin in the Fields (ASMF) is an English orchestra, based in London.

 John Churchill, then Master of Music at the London church of St Martin-in-the-Fields, and Neville Marriner founded the orchestra as "The Academy of St. Martin-in-the-Fields", a small, conductorless string group.
 The ASMF gave its first concert on 13 November 1959, in the church after which it was named.
 In 1988, the orchestra dropped the hyphens from its full name.

 History

 The initial performances as a string orchestra at St Martin-in-the-Fields played a key role in the revival of Baroque performances in England.
 The orchestra has since expanded to include winds.
 It remains flexible in size, changing its make-up to suit its repertoire, which ranges from the Baroque to contemporary works.